zarpafantasma/corpus_rythmos/I- Scientific_Papers/010-en_US-Rhythmic_Neuroscience.md

 **1.6.
 Empirical Validation: Cognitive Acoustic Emissions and Topological Friction (APPENDIX B)**

 If the human brain operates as an RTM-governed multiscale topological network (as demonstrated in Appendix A), the physical information it exports into the environment must carry the exact geometric signature of that network.
-To test this, we analyzed human-generated acoustic waves—specifically music and speech—and compared them against environmental soundscapes and physical material attenuation.
+To test this, we analyzed human-generated acoustic waves, specifically music and speech, and compared them against environmental soundscapes and physical material attenuation.

 Classical acoustics asserts that the attenuation of sound is a simple function of the square of the frequency.
 However, heuristic data shows complex systems exhibit ubiquitous "Pink Noise" (1/f) scaling.
 In Appendix B, we apply a robust "Red Team" analytical pipeline to prove that this 1/f signature is not a trivial artifact of generic complexity.
 We reframe acoustic attenuation as "Topological Friction," demonstrating how mechanical waves navigate the structural hierarchy of different media.
 By establishing these physical limits, we prove that the fractal timing and spectral slopes inherent in human music and language are direct, physical projections of the neural network's topological coherence layer.